 When visiting Vatican City, there are two lines you always have to look out for: the line for the Vatican Museums and the line to enter St. Peter’s Basilica.
 The Vatican Museums are home to 54 different galleries, housing some of the most precious artwork in the world.
-St. Peter’s Basilica, home of La Pieta, sometimes has an even longer entry line.
-As the largest church in the world, St. Peter’s Basilica houses many important works of art.
-Many art historians consider La Pieta, or “The Pity,” one of the most famous sculptures in the world.
+As the largest church in the world, many art historians consider La Pietà, or “The Pity,” one of the most famous sculptures in the world.
 In this guide, find out essentially why La Pietà is famous.

 What is La Pietà?

 The iconic Renaissance artist Michelangelo sculpted La Pietà at the very end of the 15th century.
 You may remember Michelangelo as your favorite Teenage Mutant Ninja Turtle, or the classic artist who sculpted the David and painted the Sistine Chapel.
 La Pietà depicts Jesus after his crucifixion laying in Mary’s lap.
 A French cardinal named Jean de Bilheres commissioned Michelangelo to create a sculpture to go into a side chapel of St. Peter’s Basilica in 1497.
 With a large block of Carrara marble and his irrefutable artistic craft, Michelangelo within a year created this incredibly detailed work of art.